microsoft/react-native-windows-samples/samples/Calculator/csharp/README.md

     ```
     npx react-native run-windows
     ```
+8. Look at windows/camera/Package.appxmanifast and change the publisher name to "CN=React Native Windows Sample".
-8. Update this readme with the new major version at the top.
+9. Update this readme with the new major version at the top.